bondpapi/Interview-App/README.md

 # Interview Practice App

+An app to stimulate professional Job Interview and help with Interview prep

 ## Overview
 The **Interview Practice App** is a web-based tool that uses **prompt engineering** and the **OpenAI API** to help users prepare for job interviews.
 It allows for interactive interview simulations, tailored preparation strategies, and customizable question sets — making it a valuable resource for both technical and behavioral interview practice.